ethan-hurst/redesigned-spork/PRPs/templates/prp_base.md

 ---

 ## Goal
-[What needs to be built - be specific about the end state and desires]
+We want to be able to select from a series of Microsoft technologies from Azure, Dynamics and the Power Platform.

 ## Why
-- [Business value and user impact]
+- In order to reduce the time used to generate these documents.
 - [Integration with existing features]
 - [Problems this solves and for whom]